-Before we go about cleaning the finish on your guitar body it is important to inspect the guitar for any exposed timber.
-Moisture can be absorbed by the fibers of raw timber and can cause swelling.
+Before we begin cleaning the finish on your guitar body it is important to inspect the guitar for any exposed timber.
+Moisture can be absorbed which may result in swelling.

 Look for places where the finish may have worn through or is chipped.
-Obviously, be very careful near the soundhole and keep moisture well away from the internal cavity of the guitar body.
+Obviously, keep moisture well away from the internal cavity of the guitar body.

 Step 2) Begin Cleaning

-Bunch a clean, dry rag into a ball about the size of your fist and begin polishing a small section of the body, moving in a circular motion.
+Bunch up a clean, dry cloth into a ball about the size of your fist and begin polishing a small section of the body, moving in a circular motion.

 Inspect your efforts by first looking at the area you have worked on for any noticeable change and compare the remaining area of the guitar you have yet to polish.

-Secondly, inspect the rag you are using to see if any of the grime on the body of the guitar has been transferred to the rag.
+Secondly, inspect the cloth you are using to see if any of the grime on the body of the guitar has been transferred to the rag.
 If none is present you may need to consider something stronger, in the form of a liquid solvent.
-If however, you are seeing improvements in the finish continue this process for the entire body and rear of the neck.
+If however, you are seeing improvements continue this process for the entire guitar.

 Step 3) Using Solvents

-Try using warm water first by moistening the rag ball you have been using in the previous step.
-Just be sure not to use excessive moisture.
+Try using warm water first by moistening the cloth ball you have been using in the previous step.
+Just be sure not to use an excessive amount of moisture.

-If after a second inspection of the area and cleaning rag you are not seeing any of the dirt and grime transfer to the rag you have been using, you can try using Zippo or Naptha which breaks down oils and can be more effective at removing dirt and grime if warm water is not sufficient.
+If after a second inspection of the area and cleaning rag you are not seeing any of the dirt and grime transfer to the rag try using Naptha which breaks down oils and can be more effective at removing dirt and grime if warm water is not cutting it.

 Step 4) Polish the Guitar

 Once you have removed much of the dirt and grime on the guitar body you can polish the guitar.
-Bear in mind, polishing with any type of polishing compound will affect the finish, and may cause it to soften over the course of a number of years as the product is absorbed into the finish.
+Bear in mind, polishing with any type of polishing compound will affect the finish, and may cause it to soften over time as the product is absorbed into the finish.

-With this in mind, I would recommend a dry polish first and see if you can achieve a good result without using a polishing compound.
+I recommend a dry polish first to see if you can achieve a good result without using a polishing compound.

-Start by polishing the surface using a tight circular motion and then remove any excess with an additional clean rag, in much the same way as you would polish a car.
-Continue inspecting the rag for the transfer of grime and dirt.
+Start by polishing the surface using a tight circular motion and then removing any excess with an additional clean cloth.
+Continue inspecting the cloth for the transfer of grime and dirt.

 Step 5) Using a polishing product

-I use polishing compounds to clean my guitars only very rarely.
-Generally, it is the mild heat (be careful if using a buffing machine for example as excessive heat can damage guitar finishes) generated by the polishing motion that will tend to help remove much of the grime found on the body of the guitar.
+I only use polishing compounds to clean my guitars rarely.
+Generally, it is the mild heat (be careful if using a buffing machine for example) generated by the polishing motion that will tend to help remove much of the grime found on the body of the guitar.
 That’s right, rather than a dedicated polishing compound it mostly comes down to good old elbow grease.